Have you ever wanted to step into a movie scene? Start in these places!

 Image: Milad Fakurian

 The prison from The Shawshank Redemption may be set in Maine, but it was filmed in Ohio.
-The Ohio State Reformatory has not housed inmates in decades and now offers tours.
+The Ohio State Reformatory has not housed inmates for decades and now offers guided tours.
 Its imposing architecture looks exactly like it did on screen, making it a powerful stop for movie lovers.

 Image: Rafael Camacho Greilberger

-This cozy Paris cafe played a starring role in Amélie and still welcomes customers today.
-Located in Montmartre, it keeps nods to the film in its decor while serving classic French fare.
+This cozy Paris café played a starring role in Amélie and still welcomes customers today.
+Located in Montmartre, it keeps subtle nods to the film in its décor while serving classic French fare.
 Even a quick coffee here feels like stepping into a romantic movie moment.

 Seinfeld - Tom’s Restaurant, New York City